NonicaTeam/AI-Connector-for-Revit/README.md

   (Write operations will be added in a later release.)

 - **Integration with Nonicatab**
-  A new “AI Connector” button appears in the Nonicatab ribbon after installation, and selecting the ready-to-use toolbar or tool.
+  The “AI Connector” button appears in the Nonicatab toolbar after installation, and selecting the ready-to-use toolbar or tool.

 ---